UVU-AI-Innovate/UTTA/UTTA.wiki/Code-of-Conduct.md

 * Focusing on what is best for the community
 * Showing empathy towards other community members
 * Being patient and helpful with newcomers
+* Providing constructive feedback on AI teaching methodologies
+* Sharing knowledge and experiences with educational AI implementations
+* Supporting fellow community members in their learning journey

 ### Unacceptable Behavior